 Ají de Gallina

 This typical Peruvian dish can be found throughout the whole country.
-These are chicken and potatoes with a sauce of ají (a yellow South American chili), walnuts, turmeric, garlic and various spices.
+These are chicken and potatoes with a sauce of ají amarillo (a yellow South American chili), walnuts, turmeric, garlic, and various spices.
 This delicious dish is usually served with a boiled egg and an olive.

 Our Rating: This delicious dish definitely became one of our favorite dishes in Peru.
 Mostly, it is hardly spicy despite the chili (also according to Western standards).
 If you don’t like to eat spicy food, make sure to ask before ordering (Pica?)